AlexSafatli/senketsu/README.md

 ## Planned Features

 - (Possible) local storage of findings using [scribble](https://github.com/nanobox-io/golang-scribble)
-- Complex renaming using pattern recognition and empirical rules for anime (look for similar projects; see what is necessary for XBMC vs. Plex)
 - Quality recognition
 - Manage a watch list (akin to [MyAnimeList](http://myanimelist.net)'s) for all of TV Shows, Movies, Asian Dramas, Anime, ....
   - Sync to MyAnimeList for Anime